Secure Sockets Layer (SSL): How It Works

 - Click the trust mark (such as a Norton Secured Seal)

-- Look in the green address bar triggered by an Extended Validation (EV) SSL
+- Look in the green address bar triggered by an Extended Validation (EV) SSL certificate

 Authentication Generates Trust in Credentials